-While a tongue scraper primarily loosens the upper layer of the tongue coating, a brush reaches into the deeper areas.
+While a tongue scraper primarily loosens the upper layer of the tongue coating, a brush gets to the hard-to-reach nooks and crannies.
 The results of a 2019 study show that tongue scrapers are slightly more effective than tongue brushes, though they both remove the tongue coating.
 This is also beneficial because tongue scrapers are made of metal, meaning they’re recyclable.
 Tongue brushes, on the other hand, are usually made with plastic.

-If you don’t have a special tongue scraper handy, you can help keep your tongue clean and healthy with the following home remedies:
+If you don’t have a tongue scraper, you can keep your tongue clean and healthy with the following home remedies:

-- Hard Foods: Chewing hard foods such as raw fruits and vegetables or bread (with crust) will scrape and loosen the coating from your tongue.
+- Hard Foods: Chewing hard foods like raw fruits and vegetables or crusty bread will scrape and loosen the coating from your tongue.
 This also reduces bacteria in the mouth.

 - Baking Soda: Baking soda and baking powder have a neutralizing effect and remove food debris from the tongue.
-Just mix half a teaspoon of baking soda or baking powder in a glass of water and rinse your mouth thoroughly with it.
+Just mix half a teaspoon of baking soda or baking powder in a glass of water and rinse your mouth thoroughly.

 - Salt Water: Rinsing your mouth with salty water is also an effective way to clean your tongue.
 To make a simple saline solution, dissolve a teaspoon of salt in a glass of warm water, rinse your mouth for about 30 seconds and then spit the water out.

 - Herbal Tinctures: Sage, myrrh, and thyme are said to have antibacterial properties that help kill germs on the tongue.
-Think of it as natural mouthwash.
+Think of it as a natural mouthwash.
 Simply add one or two drops into a glass of warm water and rinse your mouth with it.
-Alternatively, (cooled) sage tea can also be used for cleaning your tongue.
+Alternatively, (cooled) sage tea can also be used to clean your tongue.

-Did you know that there are about 700 different species of microorganisms living in your oral cavity right now?
+Did you know that there are about 700 different species of microorganisms living in your mouth right now?
 Food residues and dead cells get stuck on the rough surface of your tongue, creating an ideal breeding ground for bacteria.
-The build-up of bacteria is visible as a white coating on the surface of your tongue.
+You can see the build-up of bacteria when your tongue looks like it’s coated in white.

-To make it worse, poor oral hygiene cannot only be seen, but also smelled.
-Most cases of bad breath originate in the oral cavity, not the stomach.
-If you’re suffering from bad breath, you can combat it by cleaning your tongue regularly.
+To make it worse, poor oral hygiene cannot only be seen but also smelled.
+Most cases of bad breath originate in your mouth, not your stomach.
+If you have bad breath, you can combat it by learning how to clean your tongue — and doing it regularly.

 Ayurveda medicine (an ancient Indian healing art), teaches that daily tongue cleaning contributes to the detoxification of the body, improves taste buds, and boosts digestion.
 That being said, only the improved digestion power has been scientifically supported so far.
 The results of a 2018 study showed that ‘digestive fire’ and general oral health can be aided through tongue cleaning.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Zunge reinigen: Mit diesen Hausmitteln wird sie sauberaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Zunge reinigen: Mit diesen Hausmitteln wird sie sauberunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.